GST Rate for Construction and Building Materials

 GST Rate for Interiors used in Construction

-The following is the GST rate for all materials used in furnishing interiors of a building during construction.
+The following GST rate applies for all materials used in furnishing interiors of a building during construction.

-Insulated wire and cable is taxed at 28% GST under Chapter 85 of the HSN code.
+As per Chapter 85 of the HSN Code, GST shall apply at 28% for Insulated wire and cable.
 Chapter 85 pertains to electrical machinery and equipment and parts thereof; sound recorders and re-producers, television image and sound recorders and reproducers, and parts and accessories of such articles.

 Paint and Varnish

 Paints and varnishes (including enamels and lacquers) based on synthetic polymers or chemically modified natural polymers are taxed at 28% GST.
-Further, glaziers’ putty, grafting putty, resin cements, caulking compounds and other mastics; painters’ fillings; nonrefractory surfacing preparations for facades, indoor walls, floors, ceilings or the like is also taxed at 28% GST.
+Further, glaziers’ putty, grafting putty, resin cement, caulking compounds and other mastics; painters’ fillings; nonrefractory surfacing preparations for facades, indoor walls, floors, ceilings and others taxed at 28% GST.

 - Sanitary ware and parts thereof of iron and steel attract a GST rate of 28%.